In vitro

 In vitro (meaning in glass, or in the glass) studies are performed with cells or biological molecules outside their normal biological context.
 Colloquially called "test-tube experiments", these studies in biology and its subdisciplines are traditionally done in labware such as test tubes, flasks, Petri dishes, and microtiter plates.
 Studies conducted using components of an organism that have been isolated from their usual biological surroundings permit a more detailed or more convenient analysis than can be done with whole organisms; however, results obtained from in vitro experiments may not fully or accurately predict the effects on a whole organism.
 In contrast to in vitro experiments, in vivo studies are those conducted in living organisms, including humans, known as clinical trials, and whole plants.

 Definition

 In vitro (Latin for "in glass"; often not italicized in English usage) studies are conducted using components of an organism that have been isolated from their usual biological surroundings.
 As the name suggests, in vitro experiments, colloquially "test-tube experiments", are traditionally done in glass labware, using test tubes, flasks, Petri dishes, etc.

-The exact scope of in vitro depends on what is considered to be in vitro (experiments done on whole living beings), and in turn what is considered to be a "whole" living being:
+The exact scope of in vitro depends on what is considered to be in vivo (experiments done on whole living beings), and in turn what is considered to be a "whole" living being: